 21.70.010 Purpose of Part.

 This part provides definitions of terms and phrases used in this Implementation Plan that are technical or specialized, or that may not reflect common usage.
-If the definitions in this part conflict with definitions in other provisions of the Municipal Code, these definitions shall control for the purposes of this Implementation Plan.
+If the definitions in this part conflict with definitions in other provisions of this Code, these definitions shall control for the purposes of this Implementation Plan.
 If a word is not defined in this part, or elsewhere in this Implementation Plan, the most common dictionary definition is presumed to be correct.

 21.70.020 Definitions of Specialized Terms and Phrases.

-“Aggrieved person” means any person who, in person or through a representative, appeared at a public hearing held before the Zoning Administrator, Planning Commission, or Council in connection with the decision or action appealed, or who, by other appropriate means prior to a hearing, informed the City of the nature of their concerns or who for good cause was unable to do either (Public Resources Code Section 30801).
+“Aggrieved person” means any person who, in person or through a representative, appeared at a public hearing held before the Zoning Administrator, Planning Commission, or Council in connection with the decision or action appealed, or who, by other appropriate means prior to a hearing, informed the City of the nature of their concerns or who for good cause was unable to do either (Cal.
+Pub.
+Resources Code Section 30801).

 “Review authority” means the individual or official City or State body identified by this Implementation Plan as having the responsibility and authority to review and approve or disapprove ministerial and discretionary permit applications described in this Implementation Plan.
-Includes the Newport Beach City Council (“Council”), the Planning Commission (“Commission”), the Planning Director (“Director”), the Zoning Administrator (“Zoning Administrator”), the Community Development Department (“Department”), the City Traffic Engineer, the Public Works Director and the California Coastal Commission (“Coastal Commission”).
+Includes the Newport Beach City Council (“Council”), the Planning Commission (“Commission”), the Community Development Director (“Director”), the Zoning Administrator (“Zoning Administrator”), the Community Development Department (“Department”), the City Traffic Engineer, the Public Works Director and the California Coastal Commission (“Coastal Commission”).

 Animal-Keeping (Land Use).

 3. “Animal, wild” means an animal that is not customarily confined or cultivated by man for domestic or commercial purposes but kept for display.
-Includes an animal that may be imported, transported, or possessed only by first obtaining a California Department of Fish and Game Permit, as required in California Code of Regulations Title 14, Section 671 (Importation, Transportation and Possession of Live Restricted Animals).
+Includes an animal that may be imported, transported, or possessed only by first obtaining a California Department of Fish and Game Permit, as required in 14 CCR Section 671 (Importation, Transportation and Possession of Live Restricted Animals).

-“Area median income” means the median income, adjusted for family size, applicable to Orange County, established by the U.S. Department of Housing and Urban Development, and published annually by the California Department of Community Development in the California Code of Regulations, Title 25, Section 6932 (or its successor provision).
+“Area median income” means the median income, adjusted for family size, applicable to Orange County, established by the U.S. Department of Housing and Urban Development, and published annually by the California Department of Community Development in the 25 CCR Section 6932.

-“California Environmental Quality Act (CEQA)” means a State law (California Public Resources Code Section 21000 et seq.).
+“California Environmental Quality Act (CEQA)” means a State law (Cal.
+Pub.
+Resources Code Section 21000 et seq.).

-“Categorical exclusion area” means that portion of the coastal zone within an exclusion area boundary adopted in compliance with the California Coastal Act (Public Resources Code Section 30000 et seq.).
+“Categorical exclusion area” means that portion of the coastal zone within an exclusion area boundary adopted in compliance with the California Coastal Act (Cal.
+Pub.
+Resources Code Section 30000 et seq.).

-“Categorical exclusion order” means a decision issued by the California Coastal Commission in compliance with the Coastal Act (Public Resources Code Section 30610(e)), in which the Coastal Commission excludes certain categories of development from requirements to obtain coastal development permits from the Coastal Commission.
-A categorical exclusion order automatically terminates upon the effective date of the delegation of development review authority to a local government in compliance with California Code of Regulations Section 13249(b).
+“Categorical exclusion order” means a decision issued by the California Coastal Commission in compliance with the Coastal Act (Cal.
+Pub.
+Resources Code Section 30610(e)), in which the Coastal Commission excludes certain categories of development from requirements to obtain coastal development permits from the Coastal Commission.
+A categorical exclusion order automatically terminates upon the effective date of the delegation of development review authority to a local government in compliance with 14 CCR Section 13249(b).

-“Categorical exemption” means, as defined by Section 15354 of the State CEQA Guidelines (Title 14, California Code of Regulations), an exemption from CEQA for a class of projects based on a finding by the Secretary of Resources that the class of projects does not have a significant effect on the environment.
+“Categorical exemption” means, as defined by 14 CCR Section 15354 of the State CEQA Guidelines, an exemption from CEQA for a class of projects based on a finding by the Secretary of Resources that the class of projects does not have a significant effect on the environment.

-“Coastal Commission” means the California Coastal Commission, the State agency established by State law responsible for carrying out the provisions of the California Coastal Act of 1976, as amended (Public Resources Code Section 30000 et seq.) and for appellate review of decisions rendered by a City review authority.
+“Coastal Commission” means the California Coastal Commission, the State agency established by State law responsible for carrying out the provisions of the California Coastal Act of 1976, as amended (Cal.
+Pub.
+Resources Code Section 30000 et seq.) and for appellate review of decisions rendered by a City review authority.